Oriyn/Resume/README.md

   - Used GSIS automated tools to test and resolve issues with client devices.

 - OS Experience
-  - Very proficient in working with UNIX/LINUX operating systems
+  - Very proficient in working with UNIX/LINUX operating systems.
-  - Experience with working on and repairing Windows XP/Vista/7/8/10
+  - Experience with working on and repairing Windows XP/Vista/7/8/10.

 - Programming Languages
    - C#
    - Python
-   - Linux Scripting
+   - Unix Scripting
    - SQL

  - Database
-   - Implemented Logical Databases in Oracle and SQLServer
+   - Implemented Logical Databases in Oracle and SQLServer .
    - Sufficient in applying and working with ERD and Database Diagrams.
    - Familliar with both Microsoft Transact-SQL and Oracle PL/SQL.

 ## College Projects

 - Meremec Online Movie Rental Kiosk
-  - Ui, Buisness classes, and Database for a movie rental system similar to Netflix or Redbox
+  - Ui, Buisness classes, and Database for a movie rental system similar to Netflix or Redbox.
-  - Applied Object Oriented Programming and CRUD principles
+  - Applied Object Oriented Programming and CRUD principles.
-  - Application applied C#, ADO.NET, Transact-SQL
+  - Application applied C#, ADO.NET, Transact-SQL.

  - Western Pacific Corp.
 Database
-   - Created a logical database for a classroom usecase
+   - Created a logical database for a classroom usecase.
+   - Database was drawn as an ERD before being implemented in Oracle.
-   - Database was used to track employees, projects, assignments, managers, and pay
+   - Database was used to track employees, projects, assignments, managers, and pay.
-   - Application applied Oracle PL/SQL
+   - Application applied Oracle PL/SQL.

 ## Work Experience